 For this fall mantel decor, I focused on fall color but in a subtle way.
 Pumpkins in white and faded orange, combined with a wreath with rose-colored berries creates a warm, muted version of traditional fall colors.

-The ‘centerpiece’ of the mantel is this new wreath I found at Target.
+The ‘centerpiece’ of the mantel is this new wreath.
 It’s faux, but it’s got such a great look!
 I love the soft pink berries combined with the eucalyptus.
-It’s just the look I wanted and I couldn’t wait to use it!
+Unfortunately it’s already sold out, but I found several very similar options below.

 For a less-typical look, I chose to lean it on one side of the mirror.
 I like that it’s slightly asymmetrical and feels more casual than if I’d hung it in the middle.